brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ![Diff](/Users/programmerx-mbp2/Source/Repos/upgrade-azurerm-terraform-provider/blog/images/diff.png)

 Notice that these aren't one-to-one.
-That said, pay close attention to the [documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/service_plan) and use `terraform validate` to check your work. **You will need to follow these steps for each of the resource definitions that you are updating. **
+That said, pay close attention to the [documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/service_plan) and use `terraform validate` to check your work. **You will need to follow these steps for each of the resource definitions that you are updating.**

-Unfortunately, I can't exhaustively cover all of the possibilities here, so again, it's super important to lean on the documentation.
+Unfortunately, I can't exhaustively cover all the possibilities here, so again, it's super important to lean on the documentation.

 ### Migrating The State